marinone94/divedeep-transformers/divedeep/topics/sequence-classification-bert/BLOG.md

 The first and second tasks are exclusive, and the choice dpended mainly whether the goal was to get a generative or a discriminative model.
 In eithr case, the direct consequence of learning those "general" tasks is that the model learns how to build an accurate embedding representation of the language which can be used for many other tasks like text classification, text generation, question answering, summarization, translation, etc. It is enough to replace the head with a new one, fine-tune the model on a specific (usually much smaller) dataset, and the model will learn the task much quicker and deliver much better results.
 BERT leverages the first and last pretraining tasks, since the goal was to pretrain the body for then performing discriminative tasks.

 The last key concept to introduce is attention.
 Attention is a powerful mechanism that allows the model to learn to focus on a specific part of the input, and to ignore the rest.
-This is the key to BERT's success.
+Specifically, it is called self-attention, as the model learns to pair each input token with itself and all the others.
+EXAMPLE.

+## Architecture
+BERT, and in general transformer-based models, are built by stacking transformer layers on top of each other.
+Each layer has several attention heads of the same dimensionality, and each layer's input and output dimensions are the same.
+Those two principles maximize the efficiency of distributed training.

+As transformers layers have all the same dimensionality, the stack of transformer layers is placed on top an embedding layer, a linear layer that takes as input the token indices, and outputs the embeddings.
+Its input dimension depends on the vocabulary size.
+But what does this mean?
+We missed one step.
+The embeddings layer expects a numberical representation of the input, not a string.
+Precisely, it expects a sentence to be represented as a list of inputs.
+Tokenization is a preprocessing step that solves exactly that.
+It splits the input sentence into tokens (words, subwords, special characters, ...), and each token - or the most common ones, we will get back there - is mapped to a numerical index.
+So the embedding layer learns how to represent each index - received in form of a one-hot vector - in a dense form, i.e. the embedding.
+The subsequent stack of transformer layers is trained to improve the embeddings representations by using the context the token is placed in.

+As most of the times embeddings are not our end goal, a model head is added to the model.
+This is a linear layer that takes as input the output of the last layer of the body, and outputs a prediction.

+INTERACTIVE MODEL.

+## Tokenizer
+In the representation above, input sentences are split into words -or subwords.
+As even inputs for the embedding layer have to be numbers, we first need to represent each input numerically.

+While images are natively represented by numbers, sentences get split into tokens.
+All the tokens of our vocabulary - or the most common ones, we will get back there - are mapped to a numerical index, which is then used as input for the embedding layer.

+## Embedding layer

+## Trnasformer layer

+## Transformers stack

-##
+## Model head